x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/accessibility/accessibility-in-exchange-admin-center.md

 For best results when working in the EAC in Exchange Online, use Internet Explorer as your browser.
 [Learn more about Internet Explorer keyboard shortcuts](https://support.microsoft.com/help/15363/).

-Many tasks in the EAC require the use of pop-up windows so, in your browser, be sure to [enable pop-up windows](https://support.microsoft.com/help/17479) for Microsoft 365 or Office 365.
+Many tasks in the EAC require the use of pop-up windows.
+In your browser, be sure to [enable pop-up windows](https://support.microsoft.com/help/17479) for Microsoft 365 or Office 365.

 ### Confirm your Office 365 or Microsoft 365 subscription plan